-Learn about the Full Moon for September 2017—the Full Corn Moon—plus, see Moon phase dates, Best Days by the Moon, folklore, and more!
+Learn about the Full Moon for September 2018—the Harvest Moon—plus, see Moon phase dates, Best Days by the Moon, folklore, and more!

-Here are Moon phase dates and times (ET).
+Here are Moon phase dates and times (EDT).
 See the Moon Phase Calendar for your city’s dates and times.

 For your next full Moon, see our Full Moon Dates chart.

 The September full Moon is usually known as the Full Corn Moon because it traditionally corresponds with the time of harvesting corn.
 It is also called the Barley Moon, as this is the time to harvest and thresh ripened barley.

 Often, the September full Moon is called the Harvest Moon instead of the Full Corn Moon.
 Unlike other full Moon names, which are specific to their respective months, the Harvest Moon is tied to an astronomical event: the autumnal equinox.
 The full Moon that falls nearest to the equinox (September 22) takes on the name “Harvest Moon,” rather than its traditional name.
 This means that a Harvest Moon may occur in either September or October.

 The Harvest Moon provides the most light at the time when it’s needed most—to complete the harvest!

 - “Moon When the Plums Are Scarlet” by the Lakota Sioux Native Americans.